 - Instills community trust in students and graduates of the University

 Additional information related to findings, sanctions, and organizational sanction completion may be available through the Student Affairs office, to the extent allowable under the the Family Education Rights and Privacy Act (FERPA) 20 U.S.C.
 1232g.
-Further inquiries should be directed to the Student Affairs office, who will provide non-privileged information pursuant to the terms of the South Carolina Freedom of Information Act.
+Further inquiries should be directed to the Student Affairs Office, which will provide non-privileged information pursuant to the terms of the South Carolina Freedom of Information Act.

 Concerns Regarding Faculty